Keelth/Keelth/README.md

 <h1 align="center">Hi 👋, I'm Alvaro</h1>
 <h4 align="center">

-I am a Developer and soon to finalize my Software Engineering degree.
+I am a Developer and Software Engineer.

 I enjoy a good challenge and solid teamwork.

-In my free time I enjoy coding, playing videogames, listening to music.
+In my free time I enjoy coding, playing videogames and listening to music.

 Feel free to reach out if you would like to know more about my profile!